horitahiroshi/shadow-denoising/README.md

 ## **3. Methodes**

+The methodes of this algorithm were all implemented in *Python* using only the *numpy* library.

 ### **3.1.
 Detecting the shadows**

 Shadow detection algorithm must find the image regions in which there are shadows (umbra and penumbra), based on luminance of each pixel.